 Private and public limited company

-A limited company separates the wealth of the owner and the wealth of the business.
-The business is a separate entity from the owner, and as such, the owner is not personally liable for the debts of the business.
-Then, the owner also has limited liability, only losing the initial investment if the company goes bankrupt.
+A limited company separates the wealth of the owner from the wealth of the business.
+The business is a separate entity from the owner, and as such, the owner is not personally liable for the business’s debts.
+The owner also has limited liability, only losing the initial investment if the company goes bankrupt.

 Limited companies have greater resources than sole proprietorships and partnerships.
 To increase capital, they can issue shares or bonds in the capital market.